awslabs/graphstorm/docs/source/graph-construction/gs-processing/prerequisites/gs-processing-getting-started.rst

 Developer guide
 ---------------

-To get started with developing the package refer to :ref:`developer guide<developer_guide>`.
+To get started with developing the package refer to :ref:`developer guide<gsprocessing_developer_guide>`.

 .. rubric:: Footnotes